jimtin/BasicWindowsForensicData/readme.md

 1. Set up your target(s) variable.
 For instance `$target = "127.0.0.1"`

-a.
-If you are using Kerberos, you will need to use a hostname
+- If you are using Kerberos, you will need to use a hostname
-b.
-If you wish to undertake this action on multiple machines, you can make this a list: `$target = [ComputerOne, ComputerTwo]`
+- If you wish to undertake this action on multiple machines, you can make this a list: `$target = [ComputerOne, ComputerTwo]`

 2. Set up your credentials.
 This is your call, but if you wish to use this on multiple machines, I recommend you use the secure string created by the `Get-Credential` cmdlet (details here: <https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/get-credential?view=powershell-7).> For instance: `$cred = Get-Credential`
 3. Assuming you have set up your remote powershell usage (including updating the registry key with the machines allowed), run the following command: `Invoke-GetBasicForensicData -Target $target -Credential $cred`